drsm79/election-2015/docs/index.md

     Counter({'total': 650, 'stay home win': 340, '<=10 pc of home win': 56})

 Run `python election.py --show-win-over` to get more detail on what fraction of stay at home vote would be needed to change the result.
+Combine with `grep` to see things like [Conservative seats to target "stay at home" voters](targets.html).

 Run `python election.py --show-stay-home` to see seats where the stay at home vote was larger than the winning candidate.